Exlll/ConfigLib/docs/tutorial.md

 Before we can use our new configuration, we have to instantiate it by passing a `Path` and a `BukkitYamlProperties` object to its constructor.
-In this case the `BukkitYamlProperties` is used to change the formatting and to append additional text to the created configuration file.
+In this case the `BukkitYamlProperties` is used to change the formatting of field names, to append text to the configuration file and to add an additional field filter.

 ```java
 public final class GamePlugin extends JavaPlugin {